lukasbeuster/throwing_shade/README.md

 UMEP Shadow Pattern as standalone implementation.

+NOTE: For my research I'm running the shade simulation twice.
+1st run with buildings only, 2nd run with buildings and trees.
+One of the things I'm working on is the difference between building and tree shade, so I require both.

 Execution in parallel, for multiple days.

 Results (see results folder):
 - shade raster per timestep
-- shade raster for daily shading.
+- shade raster for daily shading. for both buildings only (passing only the building DSM to the function) and buildings and trees (including both buildings and trees)

+You'll have to untangle this.

 Relevant code: